jt00000/jt00000.github.io/_posts/2023-08-30-post_sekaictf2023_algorithm_multitool_en.md

 resume(6) # resume again
 ```

-The entire Fibonacci Algo structure leaks.
+And we got leak around Algo structure.
 I think libc will also leak if the initial coinchange array is made larger, but it is not necessary this time.

 ```
     b'Resume task #: '